mrVanDalo/stepp0r/documentation.md

 ### Bank

 You have 8 Banks, where you can store selections.
-You can clear every Bank by using the red button below the selected bank.
+You can clear every Bank by using the first 4 red button and following 4 green buttons, below the selected bank.
 By pressing the flashing button in the bank (your selected bank) you can switch between copy and paste mode.
 The pattern you copy can be used across all other instruments.

+#### Copy Paste Types

+You have 4 types of copy paste selection to copy all notes in a line (the ones with the green clear buttons) and 4 types to copy only one note per line
+(the ones with the red clear buttons).

-### Adjust Mode Area
+### Copy Selection Area

 Here you can insert and select your patterns, according to the mode you've selected.

-### Adjuster Effects
+### Copy/Paste Effects

 Don't do anything right now.